Skip to main content

 render_project_errors

-Render a list of compile errors as plain [category] message lines (with notes), for test assertion.
+Render a list of compile errors as plain [category] message lines (with notes and labels), for test assertion.

 strip_project_to_js